Spring Scoria Cleanup

-The city allocates around a one-million-dollars a year to maintaining the streets across the community.
+The city allocates approximately one-million-dollars a year to maintain the streets across the community.
 Typically in early May, the annual paving and striping program kicks off and runs through early July.
-During the process, streets are re-paved or receive a surface treatment.
+During this process, streets are re-paved or receive a surface treatment.

-As part of the trail program, one lane will be paved with the ACE Fiber technology and the other lane with current asphalt specifications for a side-by-side comparison.
+As part of the trial program, one lane was paved with the ACE Fiber technology and the other lane with current asphalt specifications for a side-by-side comparison.
 While results may take a few years to become evident, this innovative approach could make the city’s largest asset, it’s roads, last longer.